 From a young age, I was fascinated by radios, motors, lights, batteries, and by electronic devices & toys.
-I often took them apart for reverse engineering purposes; I was nuts, I know!
-Leave the VCR programming to me Mom;-)
+I often took them apart for reverse engineering purposes.

-I enrolled in a community college and started taking courses in mathematics, science, and engineering.
+I started taking courses in mathematics, science, and engineering.
 I was devoted and determined to get my degree.
 I worked 2 jobs while attending school.
 It wasn’t easy but I knew I had to make a living.
 I faced many obstacles and struggles at first, but landed a scholarship and few loans to pay for books and tuition.
-At the end, my hard work and determination paid off.

-After receiving my Bachelor’s degree for Computer & Electrical Engineering from The University of Arizona in 1997 (Bear Down!!), I took a journey to Silicon Valley to start my career for a renowned semiconductor company.
+After receiving my Bachelor’s degree for Computer & Electrical Engineering from The University of Arizona (Bear Down!!), I took a journey to Silicon Valley to start my career for a renowned semiconductor company.
 That was the Engineering hub at the time.
-All I had to my name was my Diploma and a 1994 Honda Accord (technically the bank had the pink slip)!
+All I had to my name was my Diploma and a 1994 Honda Accord!

 Knowing that I didn’t have anyone to fall back on, I learned how to budget and save small portions of my paychecks.
-I participated in the 401(k) program and started contributing to an external IRA account thanks to a college friend who educated me on early stages of investing; he was instrumental and a catalyst for my financial well being (Quinton Holton)
+I participated in the 401(k) program and started contributing to an external IRA account thanks to a college friend who educated me on early stages of investing; he was instrumental and a catalyst for my financial well being.

 I started out with a budget of ‘Needs’ and ‘Wants’.
 I only spent money on essential and basic things such as: rent, car payment, insurance, food, etc,.
 The saving was slow, but I was able to sock away $50/month during the first year.
 Then I increased that amount to $100, plus raised my monthly 401(k) contribution year after year.
 My company matched dollar for a dollar up to 6%; that was great!

-Few raises and bonuses helped boost up saving base.
+Few raises and bonuses helped boost my savings account.